David Koch to retire from Koch Industries due to poor health: memo

 The news comes a day after the brothers said they will launch a multimillion-dollar campaign to oppose President Donald Trump’s tariffs, and to champion free trade.

+However, the Kochs found common ground with the new Republican president on issues including rolling back federal regulations and pulling out of the Paris global climate accord, after the election.

+Koch Industries was founded by Fred Koch in 1940, and was then called ‘Wood River Oil and Refining Company’.
+Charles Koch, Fred’s first born, joined the company in 1961, and in 1967, renamed the company Koch Industries Inc to honor his father.

-Reporting By Aparajita Saxena in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting By Aparajita Saxena in Bengaluru; Editing by Saumyadeb Chakrabarty, Bernard Orr